nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources on effective communication methods, including verbal and non-verbal techniques, to help individuals convey technical information clearly and concisely.
-This category currently includes guidance on Presentation Techniques, offering tips and best practices for delivering engaging and informative presentations.
+The Communication Skills category focuses on effective methods for conveying technical information, including best practices for presentations, written documentation, and interpersonal communication within professional settings.
+This section currently features content related to presentation techniques, providing guidance on how to deliver clear and engaging technical presentations to various audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*